NicoTerabyte/neovim_learning/README.md

 :wqa - does the same as above and then quits

 ## search and normal commands
-to search for stuff in neovim you must write / followed by the stuff you are searching if you do instead the classic command setup with _:_ and you write a **!** after it you will be able to put a normal bash command and to execute it in neovim.
+to search for stuff in neovim you must write / followed by the stuff you are searching a thing that i forgot to mention is that in order to move from an instance to another you need to if you do instead the classic command setup with _:_ and you write a **!** after it you will be able to put a normal bash command and to execute it in neovim.
 Instead if you need a terminal on the go to test stuff up you must write *::terminal** to open a terminal directly over nvim, to close it you must use the exit command